Universal Maximum Likelihood (List) Decoding via Fast Vector-Matrix Multiplication: Formulation

 The resulting log-likelihood vector is given by

 where

 is the log likelihood of the codeword $\boldsymbol{c}^i$.
 Thus, ML decoding reduces to identifying the index of the maximum entry in a length-\( S \), real-valued vector

 which can be accomplished using a trivial linear-time scan: by iterating through the vector once and updating a register that stores the current maximum value.
 Since the length of the resulting vector $\mathbf{m}$ is $S$, this step has a computational complexity of \( \Oh(S) \).
-Before analyzing the overall decoding complexity, we summarize the procedure in Box~\ref{box:decoding} and exemplify it in Example~\ref{ex:example_1}. \begin{myrefbox}[box:decoding]{ML decoding via Vector–Matrix Multiplication} \textbf{Pre-processing:} For a code \( \mathscr{C} = \{\boldsymbol{c}^1, \boldsymbol{c}^2, \dots, \boldsymbol{c}^S\} \), construct the binary matrix \( \mathbf{M} \) as defined in Eq.~\eqref{eq:codebook_matrix_isi}. \begin{itemize} \item \textbf{Step 1: Construct the conditional probability vector.} Given a received sequence \( \boldsymbol{y} \), build the conditional probability vector \( V(\boldsymbol{y}) \) according to Eq.~\eqref{eq:log_likelihood_vector_dmc} and~\eqref{eq:log_likelihood_vector_dmc_component}.
+We summarize the procedure in Box~\ref{box:decoding}, then analyze the overall decoding complexity. \begin{myrefbox}[box:decoding]{ML decoding via Vector–Matrix Multiplication} \textbf{Pre-processing:} For a code \( \mathscr{C} = \{\boldsymbol{c}^1, \boldsymbol{c}^2, \dots, \boldsymbol{c}^S\} \), construct the binary matrix \( \mathbf{M} \) as defined in Eq.~\eqref{eq:codebook_matrix_isi}. \begin{itemize} \item \textbf{Step 1: Construct the conditional probability vector.} Given a received sequence \( \boldsymbol{y} \), build the conditional probability vector \( V(\boldsymbol{y}) \) according to Eq.~\eqref{eq:log_likelihood_vector_dmc} and~\eqref{eq:log_likelihood_vector_dmc_component}.

 \item \textbf{Step 2: Perform vector–matrix multiplication.} Compute the score vector \( \mathbf{m} = V(\boldsymbol{y}) \cdot \mathbf{M} \, \in \, \mathbb{R}^S \).

 \item \textbf{Step 3: Identify the maximum-likelihood codeword.} Let \( i^* = \arg\max\limits_{i \, \in \, [S]} \mathbf{m}[i] \).
 Then the ML codeword is